pepkit/pepspec/docs/pipestat/pipestat-schema.md

 ## Introduction
 Pipestat requires a schema, in which all the results that the pipeline can report are specified.

-It is written in [JSON schema](https://cswr.github.io/JsonSchema/spec/basic_types/) which definines specific data types:
+It is written in [JSON schema](https://cswr.github.io/JsonSchema/spec/basic_types/) which defines specific data types:

 ### Data types